MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

     $T (vector): tracer atom transitions
   ```

-  For instance, the model of the example network provided in figure 1A of ScalaFlux publication is:
+  For instance, the model corresponding to the example network provided in figure 1A of ScalaFlux publication is:

   ```bash
   > rxn <- list(r1     = list("R"=c("Sout", "Sin"), "C"=c(-1, 1),     "E"="v1",   "T"=c("A", "A")),